CM4all/beng-proxy/doc/lb.rst

 ``GRANT USAGE ON SCHEMA TO username``.

-If at least one ``wrap_key`` setting is present, all new private keys will be encrypted (“wrapped”) with the first AES256 key.
+If at least one ``wrap_key`` setting is present, all new private keys will be encrypted (“wrapped”) with the first wrap key (a 256 bit XSalsa20/Poly1305 key).
 That way, private keys are not leaked to everybody with read acccess to the database.
-Multiple ``wrap_key`` lines may be used to migrate to new AES keys, while still being able to use private keys encrypted with an old AES key.
-The database refers to AES keys by their name, which means you must not rename the keys in the configuration file.
-A new AES key may be generated using “``cm4all-certdb genwrap``”.
+Multiple ``wrap_key`` lines may be used to migrate to new wrap keys, while still being able to use private keys encrypted with an old wrap key.
+The database refers to wrap keys by their name, which means you must not rename the wrap keys in the configuration file.
+A new wrap key may be generated using “``cm4all-certdb genwrap``”.

 Each time a server name is received from a client, :program:`beng-lb` will attempt to look up a matching certificate, and use that for the TLS